A Better Test of Choice Overload: Supplementary Appendix: Experimental Details

+Table \ref{options_table} gives a full list of the choice objects with their values in experimental points.
 Table \ref{choice_sets_table} shows how often each choice set was shown to subjects and how often the default was chosen from it.
-Choice sets are given by the alternatives they contain: $[0,1,2]$ represents the choice set with the default (0) and options with IDs 1 and 2 from Table \ref{options_table}.
+Choice sets are given by the alternatives they contain: e.g. $[0,1,2]$ represents the choice set with the default (0) and options with IDs 1 and 2 from Table \ref{options_table}.
+Figure \ref{fig:histogram} shows a histogram of the default choice probabilities of all choice sets.